erinbuckels/starter-academic/content/project/short-dark-tetrad-sd4/index.md

   focal_point: Smart
   preview_only: false
 ---
-**Description:** A 28-item questionnaire to assess the Dark Tetrad of Personality: Subclinical psychopathy, sadism, narcissism, and Machiavellianism.
+**Description:** The SD4 is a 28-item questionnaire to assess the Dark Tetrad of Personality: Subclinical psychopathy, sadism, narcissism, and Machiavellianism.
+Items can be administered with or without the sub-headings.

 **FOUR IDENTITIES QUESTIONNAIRE**
+Rate your agreement with each statement using the below 5-point scale:

 | Strongly Disagree | Disagree | Neutral | Agree | Strongly Agree |
 | :----: | :----: | :----: | :----: | :----: |
 | 1 | 2 | 3 | 4 | 5 |

-Rate your agreement with each statement using the above 5-point scale:

 **Identity 1: “Crafty”**
 1. It’s not wise to let people know your secrets.